-Erica Jamieson began her dance training over 20 years ago, studying at numerous schools throughout New England.
+Erica Vining began her dance training over 20 years ago, studying at numerous schools throughout New England.
 She went on to study dance and dance theory at Roger Williams University under the direction of Kelli Wicke-Davis.
 There she was a dance theater member, performing in numerous pieces commissioned by the college.
 She later graduated with a Bachelor’s Degree in Fine Arts from Merrimack College.
 After college Erica began choreographing and teaching at local dance studios.
 Her choreography has been recognized at numerous regional and national level competitions.
 Erica continues her own dance education by attending classes taught by some of the most notable names in the dance industry in cities like New York and Boston.
-She also is an active member of IADMS (The International Association for Dance Medicine & Science), an organization dedicated to improving the health and well being of dancers through education and communication between dance and medicine.
 Erica’s own methodology centers itself on sharing her own teaching techniques with other teachers and choreographers, in hopes of creating an exchange of knowledge and ideas.
 This way, Erica hopes to keep the dance program at Encore always progressive, innovative and enriching for all of her students.

 Jacklyn Tabor has been teaching dance for almost a decade.
 She started her training at the age of three and went on to study Jazz, Tap, Ballet, Lyrical, Modern, Hip Hop and Acrobatics.
 She has trained under some of the most prestigious dance educators including Sandi Duncan and Nailah Bellinger.
 She continues to expand her dance education through her involvement with such programs as; NYCDA teacher courses, the Dance Teacher Magazine Summer and Winter Conferences, and membership with IADMS (The International Association for Dance Medicine & Science).Her choreography has been recognized at numerous dance competitions throughout the area on both a regional and national level.
 As our studio’s Creative Director, Jacklyn combines her own dance knowledge and extensive training with imaginative and innovative techniques to bring out the best in all of her students.